 To be effective, climate must be considered within the planning and risk reduction efforts already taking place.
-To facilitate this, Cal OES_promotes the implementation of the Climate Adaptation Planning Guide (APG) and inclusion of climate risk reduction into hazard mitigation planning efforts at all levels.
-In addition to the APG, the state promotes the principles of sustainability, resilience, and hazard mitigation through collaboration with key public and private sector organizations through mechanisms such as:
+To facilitate this, Cal OES promotes the implementation of the Climate Adaptation Planning Guide (APG) and inclusion of climate risk reduction into hazard mitigation planning efforts at all levels.
+In addition to the APG, the state promotes the principles of sustainability,

-- Reviewing Local Hazard Mitigation Plans (LHMPs) and providing guidance on the LHMP process - Assisting with the development of local, regional, and state emergency operation plans
+Reviewing Local Hazard Mitigation Plans (LHMPs) and providing guidance on the LHMP process The state promotes the principles of sustainability, resilience, and hazard mitigation through collaboration with key public and private sector organizations.

-• Encouraging LHMP adoption into the Safety Element of local government General Plans
+- Assisting with the development of local, regional, and state emergency operation plans - Encouraging LHMP adoption into the Safety Element of local government General Plans

 APG implementation and hazard mitigation efforts also consider the vulnerability of various community resources to climate risks.
-Assisting communities to take the steps to assess and protect the resources most important to their safety and wellbeing creates grassroots resilience against climate effects.
+Assisting communities with taking the steps to assess and protect the resources most important to their safety and wellbeing creates grassroots resilience against climate effects.

 The state also continues to support the integration of climate risks into state and local government emergency planning efforts and enhance capacities at all levels to respond to and recover from emergencies in other ways.
-Grants, planning assistance and guidance, mutual aid agreements, post-disaster recovery, and hazard mitigation all play key roles that combined ensure effective emergency management programs.
+Grants, planning assistance and guidance, mutual aid agreements, post-disaster recovery, and hazard mitigation all play key roles that, when combined, help to ensure effective emergency management programs.
 As CA agencies continue to plan for the effects of climate change, opportunities for joint projects, information sharing, and leveraged resources between agencies must be considered.

 Cal OES works with local agencies and the Federal Emergency Management Agency (FEMA) to develop LHMPs that meet local and regional needs for hazard mitigation, as well as federal requirements to qualify for disaster funding.
 Those funds, in turn, can be invested toward risk reduction projects.
 Cal OES continuously works to meet this objective and incorporate climate into our existing plan reviews of LHMPs, as well as guidance and training provided annually on the development of LHMPs.
 Cal OES has also developed sample language (approved by FEMA) for local jurisdictions to incorporate into their overall mitigation planning.
-We have seen that increasingly, LHMPs are integrating climate change into their overall mitigation strategies.
+We have seen that, increasingly, LHMPs are integrating climate change into their overall mitigation strategies.
+(Please refer to the Land Use and Community Development Sector Plan of this document for additional information on General Plans and SB 379).

-FEMA mitigation grant opportunities include Hazard Mitigation Assistance (HMA), Pre-Disaster Mitigation (PDM), and Flood Mitigation Assistance (FMA), as well as through Fire Management Assistance Grants (FMAGs) and Public Assistance Grants (Categories C-G).
-Assembly Bill 2140 (AB 2140, October 2006), allows a local jurisdiction to adopt their current, FEMA-approved LHMP into the Safety Element of their General Plan which in turn can increase the percentage of available state disaster assistance through the California Disaster Assistance Act (CDAA).
+FEMA mitigation grant opportunities include the Hazard Mitigation Assistance (HMA) Program, which consists of the Hazard Mitigation Grant Program (HMGP), Pre-Disaster Mitigation (PDM), and Flood Mitigation Assistance (FMA), as well as Fire Management Assistance Grants (FMAGs) and Public Assistance Grants (Categories C-G).
+Assembly Bill 2140 (AB 2140, October 2006), allows a local jurisdiction to adopt their current, FEMA-approved LHMP into the Safety Element of their General Plan, which in turn can increase the percentage of available state disaster assistance through the California Disaster Assistance Act (CDAA).